jm-spencer/screenlib/README.md

 `field.draw(screen::cubeGroup::right4, CUBE_HIGHEST + CUBE_2LOWEST);`

 `CUBE_HIGHEST` represents the highest cube in the stack, followed by `CUBE_2HIGHEST` (the 2nd highest), followed by `CUBE_2LOWEST` (the 2nd lowest), and finally `CUBE_LOWEST`
-As the 4 cube stacks on the left and right are in the same order but slightly different positions, the corresponding cubes are represented the same (purple to purple, orange to orange, green to green)

 `CUBE_FAR` and `CUBE_NEAR` are for the cube sectors farLeft and farRight

 `CUBE_TOP_NEAR`, `CUBE_FAR_LEFT`, `CUBE_NEAR_LEFT`, `CUBE_FAR_RIGHT`, and `CUBE_NEAR_RIGHT` are used for the five cube stack on the near side

 and finally, all macros starting with `TOWER_CUBE_` refer to the cubes around a tower

 Scored Cubes
 ------------